-Concrete is moist stuff.
-It begins moist, as a slurry of water and aggregate, and even after it hardens, moisture remains for an incredibly long time.
-While this is inconsequential for outdoor applications, like patios or walkways, it matters a great deal indoors, especially when you intend to install flooring on the concrete.
+Why does this matter?
+While this quality of concrete doesn't make much difference for outdoor applications, such as patios or walkways, it matters a great deal indoors, especially when you intend to install residential flooring on the concrete slab.

-Vapor, given ample space, warmth, and ventilation, will evaporate.
-But flooring laid on top of the concrete effectively creates a water-tight, air-tight barrier.
+Moisture can be a problem when a floor that looks dry really isn't.
+Because concrete is permeable, ground moisture can slowly seep upward in the form of vapor and adversely affect anything that rests on it.
+If given ample space, warmth, and ventilation, water vapor will simply evaporate.
+But when flooring is laid directly on the concrete, it effectively creates a water-tight, air-tight barrier.
 Moisture builds up and has nowhere to go.

 Trapped moisture creates havoc that you do not need: